 - Yoga teachers who want to deepen their practice of bhakti, and share it in their own teaching

 - Those who have trained to teach, but want to gain a more complete grasp of the heart of yoga before beginning to teach

 - Anyone who wishes who live from a sense of devotion and express that in the world

-- 5 weeks of guided study and practice
+The course includes over 6 weeks of guided study and practice that include:

 - Weekly dharma talks and discussions about devotion, chanting, and self-expression